Enjoy a safe vacation

 You can now travel in total safety in Tuscany.
 There are no outbreaks of infection following the lockdown required to contain the Covid-19 epidemic and the situation is being monitored constantly throughout the region.

 Tuscany and Italy possess one of the most efficient healthcare systems in the world.
 Tuscany guarantees to all non-Italians currently in the region the same healthcare that it offers to its citizens: universal, public and free to all.

 Museums and cultural spaces have reopened, as too have bars, restaurants, hotels, pools, farmhouse accommodation, campsites and all shops.

 In order to protect public health, specific safety protocols have been established in public places, which include measures such as separate entrances and exits and checking body temperatures.
-In Tuscany, as in the rest of Italy, all persons are required to wear face coverings when indoors in places open to the public.
-You are not required to wear a mask outdoors, only if physical distancing of at least 1 metre cannot be maintained.
 For further details, please visit italia.it and the Health Protocols section on the Toscana Promozione Turistica website.

 Ports, airports, stations and motorways are open and operational.
 Check the status of your flight on the flight company’s website.

 As from 3 June, you can enter Italy and Tuscany freely from abroad, except from countries for which special measures are in force.
 For more information, please check out the website of the Ministry of Foreign Affairs and International Cooperation.